de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Subspaces of a and a version of Beurling's Theorem

-for some $(\zeta, \widetilde{\zeta})$ contractive mapping $T$. \end{theorem}
+for some $(\zeta, \widetilde{\zeta})$-contractive mapping $T$. \end{theorem}

-The Beurling's theorems in \cite{MR1070485} and \cite{MR0183883} assume that $\mathcal H$ is invariant under all multiplication operators belong to some algebra of functions (in \cite{MR0183883}, the collection of functions analytic inside a multiply connected domain $R$ and continuous in $\overline {R}$).
-Hence, we are motivated to formulate the following version of the Beurling's theorem.
+The Beurling's theorems in \cite{MR1070485} and \cite{MR0183883} assume that $\mathcal{H}$ is invariant under all multiplication operators belonging to some algebra of functions (in \cite{MR0183883}, the collection of functions analytic inside a multiply connected domain $R$ and continuous in $\overline {R}$).
+Hence, we are motivated to formulate the following version of Beurling's theorem.